Azure/Azure-Sentinel/Solutions/TheHive/Playbooks/TheHive-CreateAlert/readme.md

 #### b.
 Configurations in Sentinel

-1. In Azure sentinel, analytical rules should be configured to trigger an incident with a malicious IP.
-In the *Entity maping* section of the analytics rule creation workflow, malicious IP should be mapped to **Address** identitfier of the **IP** entity type.
-Check the [documentation](https://docs.microsoft.com/azure/sentinel/map-data-fields-to-entities) to learn more about mapping entities.
+1. In Azure sentinel, analytical rules should be configured to trigger an alert.
+An alert should contain *source* and *sourceRef* custom entities.
+[Docomentation about custom entities values](https://docs.thehive-project.org/thehive/legacy/thehive3/api/alert/)
 2. Configure the automation rules to trigger the playbook.